AHK-just-me/Class_ImageButton/README.md

 						  Option[1], if omitted:
 						  -  ARGB integer value (0xAARRGGBB) or HTML color name ("Red").
-						  -  Path of an image file or HBITMAP handle for Mode 0 3     TargetColor mandatory for Option[1] if Mode > 0, ignored if Mode = 0.
+						  -  Path of an image file or HBITMAP handle for Mode 0 3     TargetColor mandatory for Option[1] if Mode > 0.
 Higher indcices will inherit the color of Option[1], if omitted:
 						  -  ARGB integer value (0xAARRGGBB) or HTML color name ("Red").
+						  -  String "HICON" if StartColor contains a HICON handle.
 		4     TextColor   optional, if omitted, the default text color will be used for Option[1], higher indices will inherit the color of Option[1]:
 						  -  ARGB integer value (0xAARRGGBB) or HTML color name ("Red").